PoisotLab/ms_network_prediction/manuscript.md

 **Everything is connected figure**

 ## How much do networks vary over space?
-They do (Species pool/richness vary in space; Intrasp variation; Environment can influence interactions)

-Actually, not so much (Ecological network share similar structure (connectance, link distribution); Species conserve role; etc)

 ## How do we predict what the species pool at a particular location is?